 You must approach them one step at a time.
 This is where short-term goals are helpful: they can give you an outline of steps to take in order to achieve longer-term aspirations.

-Examples of long-term goals include: losing 100 pounds in a year, get promoted to a senior position in the next 2 years, get accepted into my dream university by senior year, or scale my business to $2,000,000 in revenue in the next 5 years.
+Examples of long-term goals include: losing 100 pounds in a year, getting promoted to a senior position in the next 2 years, getting accepted into my dream university by senior year, or scaling my business to $2,000,000 in revenue in the next 5 years.